heimdahl-xyz/forseti/README.md

-# Forseti: Open Source Transfer Collector for Heimdahl Platform
+# Forseti: Open Source Data Collector for Heimdahl Platform

 Forseti is an open-source tool designed to collect and index real-time token transfers from Heimdahl **onchain data aggregator platform**.
 It utilizes Docker Compose for easy setup and operation.